Technical University of Applied Sciences Würzburg-Schweinfurt: History

 In 2011 new buildings were acquired in both towns.
 In Würzburg, the new auditorium and laboratory building in Sanderheinrichsleitenweg was given to the university at the beginning of September 2011.
 In Schweinfurt, a new building located at Grüner Markt, opposite Kilianskirche was erected by the housing company Stadt- und Wohnbau GmbH (SWG).
 It cost about 9.6 million euro and the State of Bavaria has rented it from SWG for a minimum of 12 years.
 As second Schweinfurt campus, it accommodates 720 students in 7 auditoriums.
 It was officially opened on 10 August 2011.

+In 2015, the first English-language TWIN programmes started at the THWS i-Campus.
+In 2021, a new building of the Faculty of Business and Engineering was erected on Ledward Campus (Campus 3) in Schweinfurt.

 On 1st January 2023, the university was accorded the status of a technical university.
 The name was changed to Technische Hochschule Würzburg-Schweinfurt, abbreviated THWS, with the official English name Technical University of Applied Sciences Würzburg-Schweinfurt.
+The logo has also be changed from the previous FH|W-S to thws.

 Faculties

-There are ten faculties offering more than 40 bachelor's and master's degree programmes in the field of STEM (science, technology, engineering, mathematics), visual design, social sciences, language, and economy/business administration.
-Six of them are located only in the city of Würzburg, three of them only in the city of Schweinfurt.
+There are eleven faculties offering more than 50 bachelor's and master's degree programmes in the field of STEM (science, technology, engineering, mathematics), visual design, social sciences, language, and economy/business administration.
+Six of them are located only in the city of Würzburg, and four of them are in the city of Schweinfurt.
 The Faculty of Applied Natural Sciences and Humanities is present at both study locations.

-The University of Applied Sciences Würzburg-Schweinfurt is not only committed to a forward-looking, practice-oriented education, but it also attaches great importance to its faculties' modern equipment providing everything students need to successfully complete their respective degree programme.